 candump vcan0

-Below we will see which will show us.
+Below we will see the results it will show us.

 In one of the terminals, at the bottom, the CAN packages are created, while the terminal at the top operates the candump.
 If I have to parse columns, the first thing you see is the CAN interface.
 The second is the ID, the third is the size of the CAN message and the fourth is the message itself.